mikeizbicki/cmc-csci145-math166/README.md

 Basically, I'm trusting you all to be adults.
 You are ultimately responsible for ensuring you learn the material!
 So do what will help you learn best.

-> **WARNING:**
-> All material in this class is cumulative.
-> If you work "too closely" with another student on an assignment,
-> you won't understand how to complete subsequent assignments,
-> and you will quickly fall behind.
-> You should view collaboration as a way to improve your understanding,
-> not as a way to do less work.

 ## Accommodations for Disabilities